 Images showing off the white color appearance of Google Pixel 3 XL have arrived on the internet on yesterday, July 29.
-This comes a few weeks after a black variant of the 2018 flagship appearing.
+This comes a few weeks after a black variant of the 2018 flagship appears.

 The new images ensure that Pixel 3 XL will bear a quite similar body to the Pixel devices that have been released before.
 At the same time, they inform on a few new details as well.
 Worth stressing in the middle is that the user with the leaked unit says that it does not boot as it is being remotely erased by Google.

 One interesting point is that these leaked images reveal that this is a 64GB variant, whereas the black counterpart of the model was previously revealed as being a 128GB variant.
 Also, while a notch on the display is not clear on the black variant, the white model has bezels and the notch in black!

-Of course, we have to wait for official confirmations from Google and are keeping a tab on the circulated rumors.
+Of course, we must wait for official confirmations from Google and keep a tab on the circulated rumors.
 As for the release, the previous two Pixel phones had the same launch timeline, which rounds up the possibility that an official unveiling of the Pixel 3 XL is coming by October 4.